eriol3381/factorbi.github.io/src/content/docs/sqlserver.md

 Many legacy and critical mission systems use Microsoft SQL Server.

-[Soft Restaurant](https://softrestaurant.com.mx/) and [Intelisis ERP](http://www.intelisis.com/) are examples of systems built with SQL Server.
-We have companies that use Bipost Sync + AWS to achieve sales & financial consolidation and enable cloud Business Intelligence with [Google Data Studio.](https://www.google.com/analytics/data-studio/)
+<a href="https://softrestaurant.com.mx/" target="_blank">Soft Restaurant</a> and <a href="http://www.intelisis.com/" target="_blank">Intelisis ERP</a> are examples of systems built with SQL Server.
+We have companies that use Bipost Sync + AWS to achieve sales & financial consolidation and enable cloud Business Intelligence with <a href="https://www.google.com/analytics/data-studio/" target="_blank">Google Data Studio.</a>

 ![SQL Server to MySQL Aurora Business Intelligence Use Case](../../assets/img/SQL-Server-to-MySQL-Aurora-Use-Case.png)